walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 ([§5.4](#the-jump-table-entry-sidecar-metadata)), `key` is
 self-relative: it stores a *distance to the key, measured from the address of this entry itself in the table*, not the address of the key directly.
-That’s exactly what the function does.
+That is what the function does.
 It masks off the two flag bits ([§6.2](#struct-jump-entry-relative-form)) to recover the offset, then adds its own field address back in:

 ``` c
 static inline struct static_key *jump_entry_key(const struct jump_entry *entry)